 We reviewed relevant documents and 49 EHRs.
 We also validated findings with key managers and staff.
 The table below shows the areas reviewed for this topic.
-The facility generally met requirements.
-We made no recommendations.
+The area marked as NM did not meet applicable requirements and needed improvement.

 Table 3.
 HT Enrollment